 - impartial advice and information about special educational needs

 - support at meetings (eg with schools or the local authority)

-- support during assessment for a statement of SEND
+- support during assessment for an EHC Plan

 - liaison with schools, the LA, support services, local statutory and voluntary organisations